VSS Completes Investment in Quatrro Business Support Services

-Transaction Positions Firm to Leverage Expertise in BPO to Accelerate Growth in Leading 'Business Transformation Partner'

-GURGAON, India and NEW YORK, Oct.
-9, 2019 /PRNewswire/ -- VSS and Trivest Partners announced the completion of their investment in Quatrro Business Support Services ( "QBSS" or "the Company"), a leading provider of tech-enabled business process outsourcing ("BPO") services.
+VSS and Trivest Partners announced the completion of their investment in Quatrro Business Support Services ("QBSS" or "the Company"), a leading provider of tech-enabled business process outsourcing ("BPO") services.
 Financial terms of the private transaction were not disclosed.

 CM Sharma, founder of CHM Ventures and a BPO industry veteran who has now taken over as Chief Executive Officer of the Company, has invested alongside VSS and Trivest to retain a minority ownership in the business.